grantjenks/python-sortedcontainers/docs/performance.rst

 better.
 Measurements are made by powers of ten: 100 through 1,000,000.

-Measurements up to 10,000,000,000 elements have been successfully tested and benchmarks.
-Read :doc:`Performance at Scale<performance-scale>` for details.
+Measurements up to 10,000,000,000 elements have been successfully tested and benchmarked.
+Read :doc:`performance-scale` for details.
 Only a couple implementations (including :doc:`Sorted Containers<index>`) are capable of handling so many elements.
 The major limiting factor at that size is memory.
-Consider the simple case of storing CPython's integers in a SortedList.
+Consider the simple case of storing CPython's integers in a :doc:`sortedlist`.
 Each integer object requires ~24 bytes so one hundred million elements will require about three gigabytes of memory.
 If the implemenation adds significant overhead then most systems will run out of memory.
 For all datasets which may be kept in memory, :doc:`Sorted Containers<index>` is an excellent choice.